IlluminatePossibilities/TheGlobalVariables/README.md

 Purging User data
 ![Diagram](docs/value-stream-mapping/user-data-purging-vsm.jpg)

-Eventually in the build out we will have potentially multiple VSMs (one VSM per each individual flow).
-Process descriptions, steps, and individual flow diagrams will be refined significantly with stakeholder feedback rounds as required if selected past semifinals.
+Eventually, in the build-out phase, we will have (potentially) multiple VSMs (one VSM per individual flow).
+Process descriptions, steps, and individual flow diagrams will be refined significantly with stakeholder feedback.

 #### ii.
 UI Wireframes